summerisgone/jschat_jsmvc/README.rst

 5. Application use `CORS`_ cross-domain technology to access jabber http-bind server.
 If CORS not supported, connection established via `flXHR`_ Flash tool.

+6. For now a bit of work made to automate chat process.
+First of all, JSChat listen XMPP presence stanzas and set appropriate resource for each contact in roster.
+For example, if you have a buddy connected from the desktop and mobile, and he went away from desktop, application will recieve presence stanza and send all conversations to the mobile.

+Manager to chat with is selected from roster.
+Application select most available (by XMPP status) buddy.
+Since the conversation with manager has started, client will chat with only selected manager, even if he went away.

+7. I think it's time to publish some usage docs and API and save all this words for history.

 Libraries and technologies
 ---------------------------